 Fasting blood sugar and fasting blood insulin – when an imbalance of these is present it can cause fatigue related to “carb-coma”, blood sugar fluctuations lead to fogginess, cravings, and lethargy after meals.

-Step 3 – Your Energy solutions:
+Step 3 – Possible Energy solutions:

 We will determine a personalized dietary prescription for you based on The Hormone Diet approach

-Recommendations for follow-up testing and a maintenance plan
+Recommendations for follow-up testing if necessary

 If you have extended health benefits, then part of this program may be reimbursed.
 We recommend checking with your provider to see what your coverage is prior to the first appointment.